NGFuture/2023_ai_expl/README.md

 - AWS Polly

 ### OpenAI
-To obtain the OpenAI API key, follow the instructions provided at [OpenAI API Keys](https://openai.com/docs/authentication/).
+To obtain the OpenAI API key, follow the instructions provided at [OpenAI API Keys](https://openai.com/docs/authentication/) (you need to login to openai.com to use this link).
 Once you have the key, add it to your `.env` file using the following format:

 ```
 OPENAI_API_KEY=*****
 ```
+### Google Cloud Text-to-Speech
 To acquire the key file for Google Cloud Text-to-Speech, refer to the guide on [Creating a new service account](https://cloud.google.com/docs/authentication/getting-started#create-service-account).
 Download the key file and specify its path in your `.env` file as shown below:

 ```